poooi/poi-plugin-ezexped/README.md

 - Allow hiding satisfied requirements.

+- Auto Switch interacts with "Hide Main Fleet" setting.

+    - If all possible fleets are sent out, with "Hide Main Fleet" on, Auto Switch won't try to focus your main fleet.

 ### 0.3.1

 - Adding "All ships need to be sparkled" requirement for great success expeditions